 Figure 1.
 Geomorphological setting of the southern Gulf of Mexico based on shaded GEBCO bathymetry.
 Campeche Knolls and Sigsbee Knolls are located within the sub-province 4S, which is part of the South Gulf Salt Province (outlined in blue) as suggested by Cruz-Mercado et al. (2011).
-Locations of definite (green dots) and probable (gray dots) oil slick origins at the sea surface according to Williams et al. (2006) and the extent of the respective study area (outer rectangle) are shown.
+Locations of definite (green dots) and probable (purple dots) oil slick origins at the sea surface according to Williams et al. (2006) and the extent of the respective study area (outer rectangle) are shown.